Continuing the learning journey

 Shape modelling is very much an applied discipline and software plays an extremely important role.
 I hope we could convince you that a system like Scalismo, which can directly visualise what is going on, is of great help.

 Note that the Scalismo version used for this course (v0.10) is not the latest version.
 This is due to the fact that version release speed of software is rather high, which would require shooting new tutorial videos frequently.
-We therefore prepared a wiki page, to guide your transition from the Scalismo Lab scripts you developed in this course, to a full Scala application making use of the latest version of the Scalismo library.
+On the Scalismo webpage you will find the tutorial articles that you worked on during this course translated to the latest version of Scalismo.
+The tutorials will also help you to switch to Scalismo as a library, which we recommend when you are working on real projects.

 We have recently also released the software library scalismo-faces, which specifically targets the application of face image analysis.
 It contains a complete computer graphics pipeline and complements scalismo with functionality for handling color mehes and 2D color images.